Aragorn: Background

 Long ago, Sauron, the Dark Lord, made the One Ring, a Ring of Power, to enable him to take control of the whole of Middle-earth.
-Isildur and his brother Anarion – together with their father Elendil, High King of Gondor and Arnor – joined the Last Alliance of Elves (under Gil-galad) and Men against Sauron.
+Isildur and his brother Anárion – together with their father Elendil, High King of Gondor and Arnor – joined the Last Alliance of Elves under Gil-galad and Men against Sauron.
 The Alliance defeated Sauron at the Battle of Dagorlad, and laid siege to Sauron's Dark Tower, Barad-dûr, in Mordor.
 After seven years, Sauron came out to challenge the Alliance.
-During the final battle on the slopes of Mount Doom, Elendil and Gil-galad were both killed.
-Isildur took up the hilt-shard of Narsil, Elendil's sword, and cut the One Ring from the hand of Sauron.
-Despite the urging of Elrond and Círdan, Gil-galad's lieutenants, Isildur did not destroy the Ring in the fires of Mount Doom; rather, he kept the Ring for himself.
+During the final battle on the slopes of Mount Doom, Elendil and Gil-galad were killed.
+Isildur took up the hilt-shard of Narsil, Elendil's sword, and cut the One Ring from Sauron's hand.
+Despite the urging of Elrond and Círdan, Gil-galad's lieutenants, Isildur did not destroy the Ring in the fires of Mount Doom, but kept the Ring for himself.
 The Second Age ended, and Isildur became King of both Arnor in the North and Gondor in the South.
-Isildur was killed by Orcs soon afterwards at the Gladden Fields beside the River Anduin, and the Ring was seemingly lost forever.
+Isildur was killed by Orcs soon afterwards, and the Ring was seemingly lost forever.

-Following the defeat of Sauron and the deaths of Elendil, Anarion, and Isildur, Anarion's son, Meneldil, became king of Gondor and Isildur's son, Valandil, became king of Arnor.
-Many years later, the kingdom of Arnor was lost in battle with the evil land of Angmar, and Arvedui, the king of Arnor, died in a shipwreck.
-After that, the line of the kings of Arnor was maintained by the Chieftains of the Dúnedain, who were raised in Rivendell.
-The kingdom of Gondor continued, but years later, after the childless King Earnur was lost, Gondor was ruled by stewards.
-Eventually, Sauron returned to the land of Mordor and openly declared himself.
-Each Chieftain was given a name with the Kingly prefix of Ar(a)-, to signify his right to the Kingship of Arnor.
+A son of Anárion became king of Gondor, and Isildur's son, Valandil, became king of Arnor.
+Nearly two thousand years later, the kingdom of Arnor fell to the evil land of Angmar, and Arvedui, the king of Arnor, died in a shipwreck.
+After that, the line of the kings of Arnor was maintained by the chieftains of the Dúnedain for over a thousand years.
+Each chieftain was given a name with the kingly prefix of Ar(a)-, to signify his right to the kingship of Arnor.
+The kingdom of Gondor continued, but years later, when the childless King Eärnur was lost, Gondor began to be ruled by stewards.
+Centuries later, Sauron returned to Mordor and openly declared himself.